Narcissistic Personality Disorder

 Narcissistic abuse in relationships

 When their partner raises issues about the narcissist’s behaviour, they are made to feel wrong, so the problem gets turned around.
-Unable to hear their partner, the narcissist cannot tolerate any perceived criticism and devalues the spouse by becoming anger, so that the spouse doubts themselves.
-Often their partner gets so weighed down, feeling beaten down by them, that they eventually give up.
+Unable to hear their partner, the narcissist cannot tolerate any perceived criticism and devalues the spouse by becoming angry, so that the spouse doubts themselves.
+Often their partner gets so weighed down, feeling beaten down by them, that they eventually give up expressing themselves.
 It is easier to let them have their way, so they win, being defeated.
 They feel controlled or manipulated to back down to them.
 Narcissists will expect their partner to share the same opinion as them and pressure them, until they give in.
 They have to be right.
 Eventually the partner feels they are not living their own life, but accommodating the narcissist.
 Eventually these partners have no capacity to give anymore, from having the life force drained from them.
-When the supplies run out, there is nothing to fuel the narcissist, so they feel the emptiness within, often struggling cope and becoming deeply depressed.
+When the supplies run out, there is nothing to fuel the narcissist, so they feel the emptiness within, often struggling to cope and becoming deeply depressed.

 Counselling for Narcissistic Personality Disorder

 Counselling for narcissists needs to be firm, to assist them to come to grips with their behavior, so they manage the blows to their self esteem or grandiosity.
 They need to be held accountable and stop cutting off from their feelings.
 The therapist has to be strong enough to withstand the pull to give into them, when they attempt to convince the therapist that they are the victims.
 They will defensively pressure the therapist to give mirroring supplies for their grandiosity and pull the therapist in to colluding with them, so they do not feel exposed.
 They will strive to win, and to admit their faults makes them feel defeated and want to withdraw.
 So they will attempt to defeat the therapist and sabotage therapy for exposing them, which only harms them.
 They want to project their anger, when they need to get in touch with it.
 So they can take ownership of their problems.
 They will attack the therapist for not giving in to them when they pressure for supplies, or want the therapist to take their side.
 The psychotherapist has to withstand their attacks, by not reacting to them.
 Many therapists are afraid of their rage and back down to placate them, because they can be intimidating.
-The narcissist requires a therapy approach that will not give into their narcissistic demands, but challenge them to face reality and their feelings.
+The narcissist requires a Narcissistic therapy approach that will not give into their narcissistic demands, but challenge them to face reality and their feelings.
 They will resist this, and the therapist needs to pull them up on their acting out, in order to overcome their self destruction.
 The Masterson therapeutic approach is tailored specifically with treating narcissistic disorders.

 How can the partner cope in a relationship with Narcissist?